olshevskiy87/urlook/README.md

 - [x] read more than one file
 - [ ] try HEAD http request before GET
 - [ ] add tests
+- [ ] add option to allow redirects

 Motivations
 -----------